helmuthdu/automate-frontend-workflow/README.md

      eslint:
        runs-on: ubuntu-latest
    ```
-5. Add all actions to perform a `checkout` to fetch the code, do another action to `setup-node`, install all dependencies with the `npm ci` command, build storybook with the target to the public folder inside the docs, so when VitePress runs the `build` command it will copy the storybook files together and after everything is built trigger and action to setup GitHub Pages and update generated page artifact.
+5. Add all actions to perform a `checkout` to fetch the code, do another action to `setup-node`, install all dependencies with the `npm ci` command, build storybook with the target to the public folder inside the docs, so when VitePress runs the `build` command it will copy the storybook files together and after everything is built trigger an action to setup GitHub Pages and update generated page artifact.
-6. To complete, add another job, grant the permissions to write, and call the deploy pages action.
+6. To complete, add another job, grant the permissions to write, and call the deployment action.

 ```yaml
 # docs.yml